mthmulders/futbolin/README.md

 ## Documentation
 The [docs](docs/) folder contains some documentation on architecture and selected technology.

 The [deployment](deployment/) folder contains deployment instructions.

+The [local](local/) folder contains some useful scripts to ease local development, such as a **docker-compose.yml** that spins up the required infrastructure components.

 ## Technology
 Selected technology for this project may feel a bit like a hodgepodge.